 We contribute to two distinct areas of research.
-First, we contribute to an emerging body of research that looks at the effects of the Covid-19 pandemic and the resulting fiscal stimulus on economic outcomes.
+First, we add to an emerging body of research that looks at the effects of the Covid-19 pandemic and the resulting fiscal stimulus on economic outcomes.
 Several papers have documented the heterogeneous nature of employment and earnings dynamics during and after the pandemic (Crossley et al., 2021; Green and Loualiche, 2021; Larrimore et al., 2023; Autor et al., 2023).
 Others have attempted to measure the efficiency of the policy response, particularly as it relates to the number of jobs saved (Clemens et al., 2022b; Autor et al., 2022; Granja et al., 2022).
-Our work complements other analyses that measure the impact of the aid to state and local governments (Clemens et al., 2022b), except that rather than measuring the effect on jobs, we examine whether aid was used for a purpose other than what the federal government intended, namely to pay down unfunded pension liabilities.
+Our work complements other analyses that measure the impact of the aid to state and local governments (Clemens et al., 2022b), except that rather than measuring the effect on jobs, we examine whether subnational governments used the windfall to address their largest liability, namely unfunded pension liabilities.

 We also contribute to a broader literature that studies the purpose and efficacy of intergovernmental grants.
 The literature on fiscal federalism has long concerned itself with the conditions under which decentralized provision of public goods can yield efficient outcomes (Oates, 1972; Tiebout, 1956).
 To understand the efficacy of decentralized provision, various researchers have probed the budgetary incidence of federal transfers.
-Early estimates suggested that each dollar in unrestricted block grants generates increases in spending that range from 60 cents to one dollar (Clemens and Veuger, 2023; Hines Jr and Thaler, 1995).
-Recent estimates have been more mixed, especially as it pertains to education spending (Gordon, 2004; Lutz, 2010; Knight, 2002).
+Early estimates suggested that each dollar in unrestricted block grants generates increases in spending that range from 60 cents to one dollar (Clemens and Veuger, 2023; Hines and Thaler, 1995).
+Recent estimates have been more mixed, especially as they pertain to education spending (Gordon, 2004; Knight, 2002), with Lutz (2010) in particular finding that ninety cents per grant dollar are spent on tax reduction (Gordon, 2004; Lutz, 2010; Knight, 2002).
 To our knowledge, very little of this work has looked at the effect of federal aid on debt reduction, particularly as it relates to the pension system.